Trudeau plan: rent will count towards credit score for houses that renters still can't afford - The Beaverton

 Trudeau plan: rent will count towards credit score for houses that renters still can’t afford

-“That’s why our Canadian Renters’ Bill Of Rights will leave Canada’s renters with a slightly better credit score to look at while they watch yet another dilapidated ‘starter home’ go for $100,000 over asking,” Trudeau added.
+“That’s why our Canadian Renters’ Bill Of Rights will leave ’s renters with a slightly better credit score to look at while they watch yet another dilapidated ‘starter home’ go for $100,000 over asking,” Trudeau added.
 “You’re welcome, Canada.”

 In addition to boosting renters’ woefully insufficient credit scores, the Canadian Renters’ Bill Of Rights promises to include several other comically insufficient measures.
 These include: Landlords must include a written note laughing in your face after you ask to get something repaired; renters can only be stacked 6 to a room, maximum; and upfront bribes demanded by landlords to secure a rental can now be paid via Interac.